MrCont/my_init.vim/README.md

 ---
 clone the repo and then run nvim_export.sh to export nvim configuration

-to quick install neovim make sure you have nvim folder in the repo folder and then run nvim_import.sh
+to quick install neovim make sure you have nvim folder in the repo folder and then run nvim_load.sh